rvaughan/AdventOfCode2017/2018/day_21/README.md

 **What is the lowest non-negative integer value for register 0 that causes the program to halt after executing the fewest instructions?** (Executing the same instruction multiple times counts as multiple instructions executed.)

 **Solution:** 7216956

+In order to determine the timing window for your underflow exploit, you also need an upper bound:

+**What is the lowest non-negative integer value for register 0 that causes the program to halt after executing the most instructions?** (The program must actually halt; running forever does not count as halting.)